This Is the Secret to Reheating Stuffing Without Drying It Out

-As a food editor, I get asked a lot of questions, from how to use ghee (I like it in place of butter for cooking pancakes) to my thoughts on blenders versus food processors (food processors, hands down).
-But the questions really start pouring in come Thanksgiving, as my co-workers begin prepping dishes ahead of time.
-The number one dish that seems to cause the most stress is stuffing.
+As a food editor, I get asked a lot of questions, from how to use ghee (I like it in place of butter for cooking pancakes) to my thoughts on slow cookers versus Instant Pots (Instant Pots, hands down).
+But the questions really start pouring in come Thanksgiving, as my friends and family members begin prepping dishes ahead of time.
+The number one dish that seems to cause the most stress?
+Believe it or not, stuffing.

 Here’s the honest truth: not every dish is worth making in its entirety ahead of time.
 Stuffing is one of them.
 I know, I know—you want to cross something off your to-do list.
 But hear me out.

 (Oh, and while the words “leftover stuffing” might sound like an oxymoron, it does happen.
 Use the following guide to reheat the stuffing, then put it to work in one of our recipes for leftover stuffing here.)

 You can assemble the stuffing the day before, you just don’t want to bake it until the day of.
 You’ll do all the hands-on work: cubing and drying out the bread, cooking the veg and the aromatics, and tossing them together with the eggs and broth.
 But instead of sticking the stuffing in the oven, cover it tightly with foil and set it in the fridge.
 On Thanksgiving morning, bring the stuffing to room temperature and bake as directed.